neo-project/docs/docs/en-us/network/testnet.md

 ![image](../assets/testnet_2_v2.png)

-## Method of getting TEST GAS and TEST NEO
+## Applying for Test GAS and Test NEO

-If you are a developer, you can ask for NEO and GAS on the TestNet.
+If you are a developer, you can ask for Neo and GAS on the TestNet.
 You will need 500 Test GAS to deploy a contract to the TestNet.

+### Obtaining test coin automatically

-Up to 1000 GAS and 1000 NEO per day can be requested via the [NGD faucet](https://neowish.ngd.network/).
-If you need more than that, you'll have to request it manually:
+Up to 1000 GAS and 1000 Neo per day can be requested via the [NGD faucet](https://neowish.ngd.network/).

-- Fill in the request form (https://www.neo.org/Testnet/Create) specifying your PUBLIC key and EMAIL.
-- A day or so later you will receive an email with an Contract Address and a second PUBLIC KEY.
-- Create/Add a multi-sig address in your wallet.
-- Select the new address and transfer the assets from the multi-part signed address to your own address.
+### Applying for test coin from Neo website

+If you need more than that, you'll have to request it from Neo website manually.

-### STEP 1 - Look up your PUBLIC key
+#### Step 1 - Look up your public key
-In NEO the address and PUBLIC key are different.
+In Neo the address and PUBLIC key are different.
 The PUBLIC KEY is shown when you view the PRIVATE KEY.
 (Never share your PRIVATE key.)

   ![image](../assets/neo_gas_0.jpg)

-### STEP 2 - Fill in the request
+#### Step 2 - Fill in the request
 Complete the form here: https://neo.org/testcoin/apply specifying your EMAIL and PUBLIC key.
 After a day or so you will be sent an email containing a "Multi-party signed address" and the PUBLIC key of the sender.
-See Advanced Features, Multi-party signed address.
+See [Multi-party signed address](../node/gui/sc.md).

-### STEP 3 - Create a multi-party signed address
+#### Step 3 - Create a multi-party signed address
 To access the assets, in your neo-gui you will create a "Multi-party signed address" in your wallet using

 - The "Multi-party signed address" (from the email)
 - The PUBLIC KEY of the sender (from the email)
 - Your PUBLIC KEY (from STEP 1 above)

-1. From NEO-GUI, right-click on the account area and select `Create Contract Address` -> `Multi-Signature`.
+1. From Neo-GUI, right-click on the account area and select `Create Contract Address` -> `Multi-Signature`.

   ![image](../assets/neo_gas_1.jpg)